Wedding Planning Guide: What To Wear To For Your Engagement Photos

 Wondering what you should wear for your engagement photos?

-Many brides (and grooms) are concerned over what exactly they should wear.
-Before you worry too much, there are dozens of great articles that can help you narrow down outfits for your engagement photos
+Many couples are concerned over what exactly they should wear.
+Before you worry too much, there are dozens of great articles that can help you narrow down outfits for your engagement photos.

 It comes down to several factors, one of the most important is the season when your engagement photos are taking place.
 Personally, I like to schedule more time for these shoots, that way I do not have to watch the clock.

 Often brides like to dress up for the first part of the engagement photography shoot and then move to a more comfortable outfit and look.
 It is totally your choice.
 Seasons are important, so keep in mind what the season and weather is like in your area.

 The most important thing is to be comfortable in the outfits that you are going to wear.
 Know what suite you and your body type.

 Love Yourself- and Your Body

 Love all your features, you were born this way and its part of you.
 Highlight what you think are your best areas are and let your photographer know if you want those highlights focused on more.
 If there is a part of your body you are not very fond of, and you don’t want them front and centre.
 Communicate this to your photographer.
 I want you both to look and feel good.
 There are many tips we can help with to make you look your best.

 Just a few quick points on layering.
 Layering can be a lifesaver.
 First, they keep you warm and allow you too cool down if needed, and two they can complete a good outfit.
 The weather in can vary depending on your location, so by layering you will be prepared for anything no matter what the conditions.
 Adding a cardigan, sweater, vest or blazer to help combat the chill or cooler weather.
 Layering will help you to be prepared for any season you have to face.
 If you are wearing a dress or skirt, adding a scarf, cardigan and boots are a good way add layers, without thick, bulky looking matter.